RNWalker/RNWalker/README.md

 With a solid foundation in critical thinking, research, and interpersonal skills gained from my medical background, I am well-prepared to excel in the dynamic realm of technology.

-I am commited to leveraging technology for positive change, and I am particularly enthusiastic about leveraging innovation to enhance healthcare delivery.
+I am committed to leveraging technology for positive change.

-- 🔭 I’m currently working on the BNTA Hackathon!
-The theme is using AI to promote diversity and inclusion in the workforce.
+- 🔭 I’m currently working on data science and gaming projects!

 - 📫 How to reach me: rebecca.noelia.walker@gmail.com